SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-01-foolishness.md

 liked the video so much, my email was clogged with pirate jokes.
 (Did _not_ see that coming.)

-So to honor my colleagues colleagues, many of whom seem to be medical people who are also pirate fans, I dedicate this little [koan](https://en.wikipedia.org/wiki/Koan) to them:
+So to honor my colleagues colleagues, many of whom seem to be medical people who are also pirate fans, I dedicate to them this little [koan](https://en.wikipedia.org/wiki/Koan):
 > __Q:__ Why do pirate obstetricians have the shortest lifespans of all medical personnel?
 > __A:__ One simply cannot expect to survive for long after saying to a woman in labor, "Stand and deliver."